What is albumin?

 What does albumin do?

-After albumin is made in the liver, the majority is secreted directly into the bloodstream, where it has two main functions [1, 2]:
+Most albumin travels in the bloodstream, where it has two main functions [12]:

 What is a normal albumin level?

-The normal concentration of albumin in healthy adults is 35 to 50 g/L (3.5 to 5 g/dL) [1].
+A normal albumin level in healthy adults is 35 to 50 g/L (3.5 to 5 g/dL) [1].
 It is important to look at the reference range given when interpreting results as they vary between laboratories.
 If your levels are above or below this range, it may suggest an underlying health condition.

 What does a low albumin level mean?